-Along the valley of the Tet in France's Languedoc is a fault zone which has resulted in a particular high number of thermal springs ranging from the hot spring under Vinçà lake (Nossa) up until the Bains de Dorres
+Along the valley of the Tet in France's Languedoc is a fault zone which has resulted in a particular high number of thermal springs ranging from the hot spring under Vinçà lake (Nossa) up until the Bains de Dorres.

 Excluding exactly these two, Taillefer et. al. (2017) mention 29 springs, though these are clustered in 6 sets.